gbmhunter/blog/content/electronics/communication-protocols/usb-protocol/how-to-route-usb-tracks/index.md

 <td >20.5mm
 </td></tr></tbody></table>

-As you can see from the above table, for most PCB's designs, you don't really have to worry about USB2.0 low-speed tracks, you might be concerned about really long USB2.0 full-speed tracks, and you have to control the impedance for all but the smallest USB2.0 high-speed tracks.
+As you can see from the above table, for most PCBs designs, you don't really have to worry about USB2.0 low-speed tracks, you might be concerned about really long USB2.0 full-speed tracks, and you have to control the impedance for all but the smallest USB2.0 high-speed tracks.

 For more information, see the [Impedance Controlled Routing page](/pcb-design/impedance-controlled-routing) in the [PCB Design section](/pcb-design) of this website.